-Although the time varies from program to program, it takes approximately three to four months from the time RMA receives a new application to the time an award is made.
+Although the time varies from program to program, it takes approximately 4-6 weeks from the time RMA receives a new application to the time an award is made.
 RMA must carefully follow its procedures, as well as requirements established by Congress, in reviewing applications and awarding grants.
-We must assure that the review and award process is fair to all applicants
+We must assure that the review and award process is fair to all applicants.